-Click on the ‘DEPOSIT’ or ‘CASHIER’ tab, and choose the most convenient method for you.
+Click on the ‘DEPOSIT’ or ‘CASHIER’ tab in many apps, and choose the most convenient method for you.

-Most offer everything from credit cards and debit cards to online payment processors and cash at various retail locations.
+Most offer everything from credit cards and debit cards as options to online payment processors and cash at various retail locations.

 You have to create and confirm a bet slip to place a bet on the NHL via mobile app, but Michigan mobile sportsbooks practically do this for you.

-Finally, make sure everything on the bet slip is to your liking and tap the ‘Place Bet’ button to confirm.
+Finally, make sure everything on the bet slip is to your liking, and tap the ‘Place Bet’ button or its equivalent to confirm.

 Betting on hockey is easy.
-In fact. there just a few basic ways to bet on the NHL, including:
+In fact, these are just a few basic ways to bet on the NHL:

 Puck Lines: Pick a winner with the puck line factored into the final score.
 The moneyline odds you can book the bet at may vary, but the puck line is almost always 1.5 goals.
-If the Red Wings puck line is at -1.5, they’ll need to win by at least two goals for bets on them to win.
-Plus, if the Red Wings puck line is at +1.5, they’ll need to win or lose by just one goal for bets on them to pay off.
+If the Red Wings’ puck line is at -1.5, they’ll need to win by at least two goals for bets on them to win.
+Plus, if the Red Wings puck line is at +1.5, they’ll need to either win, or lose by just one goal, for bets on them to pay off.

 Over/under: Pick whether the total goals scored by both teams will be over or under a line set by oddsmakers.

-Props: Pick whether players or teams will achieve various statistical milestones in a game, like a specific player to score or a team to score a certain number of goals or more.
+Props: Pick whether players or teams will achieve various statistical milestones in a game, such as specific player to score or a team to score a certain number of goals or more.

 Parlays: Combine two or more bets into a single bet to improve the payout.
-Just remember each pick must-win for the parlay bet to pay.
+Just remember that each pick must win for the parlay bet to cash.

 Live betting: Live betting is the process of betting on a game that’s already underway at odds that are adjusted throughout.

-A condensed 2021 NHL regular season is scheduled from January 13 to May 8, with the Stanley Cup Playoffs to follow.
-As this season starts later than the usual October start, there are no preseason games scheduled.
+A condensed 2021 NHL regular season was scheduled from Jan.
+13 through May 8, with the Stanley Cup Playoffs to follow.
+As this season started later than the usual October opening, there were no preseason games scheduled.

 As mentioned above however, there are no preseason games scheduled for the 2021 season.